 Boise State University, Idaho’s largest public university, serves roughly 17,000 students through both on-campus and online degree programs.
 Students at Boise State University can pursue both traditional and online degrees in fields like communications, earth sciences, and engineering.

 Other major public universities in Idaho include Idaho State University and Lewis-Clark State College.
 This is noteworthy because Idaho residents who attend public online colleges in Idaho will still have access to in-state tuition discounts.
 Out of state students will pay more.

 Idaho is also home to five private schools, including the state’s largest school, Brigham Young University Idaho, which has a student population of nearly 49,000 students.

 Find college admissions consultants in your state.

-French fries, mashed potatoes, tater tots, and even potato-inspired ice cream — Idaho is, as per its reputation, a potato lover’s dream.
+French fries, mashed potatoes, tater tots, and even potato-inspired ice cream - Idaho is, as per its reputation, a potato lover’s dream.
 But it’s not all spuds in this state.
-Along with countless hiking trails, rivers perfect for rafting trips, and 72 types of gemstones, this state offers higher education institutes with competitive tuition fees and programs.
+Along with countless hiking trails, rivers perfect for rafting trips, and 72 types of gemstones, this state offers both on-campus and online degree programs with competitive tuition fees and excellent professors.